|

 The Silver Bullet 2 is still made today, albeit in polished aluminum only and by a different maker.
 It continues to use a size I ball bearing axle, just like the Turbo-Yo prototype and the original San Francisco-era release.
 It also has the same adjustable string gap.

 Today, players take ball bearing yo-yos for granted.
-But, back in 1990, it was a special experience to be among the first to try out a yo-yo that was so different and disruptive to the world of yo-yo play.
+They are used exclusively in competitive yo-yo contests.
+Back in 1990, however, fixed axle yo-yos were still the order of the day, just as it had always been for more that 60 years.
+When I tried the SB-2 for the first time in December 1990, it was a memorable and special experience to be among the first to try out a yo-yo that was so different and disruptive in the world of yo-yo play.

 Original Tom Kuhn Silver Bullet series: